 You may be advised to avoid eating anything for several hours before your appointment to help make sure clear images are taken.

-You should also let the hospital know if you’re pregnant.
-CT scans aren’t usually recommended for pregnant women unless it’s an emergency, as there’s a small chance the as there’s a small chance the radiation could harm your baby.
+You should also let the hospital know if you are pregnant.
+CT scans are not usually recommended for pregnant women unless it is an emergency, as there is a small chance the as there is a small chance the radiation could harm your baby.

 Try to avoid wearing jewellery and clothes containing metal (such as zips), as these will need to be removed.